deanturpin/thelaststraw/readme.md

 Is it size?
 I don't think so: cows are good (unless you're Hindu), horses bad.

 Is it intelligence?
-No. Pigs are as intelligent as dogs.
+No, pigs are pretty smart.

 Is it scarcity?
 Still no. Tigers bad, cod fine.

 Is it cuteness?
 Absolutely not.
-We eat tonnes of lamb but foxes go untouched bar the hunting.
+We eat tonnes of lamb but foxes go untouched.
+(Bar the sport.)

 ## "Animals are there for us to eat"
 For survival, perhaps.
 But we grow plants to mass produce animals.
 If they're